The Third Person Exasperated

 Money is what makes the world go round, Sorrentino would agree, but let's call this anti-clockwise capitalism: cash that doesn't lead to the betterment of all, but the enrichment of the few.
 The lavish parties we often find in Italian films reflect this, from La Dolce Vita to Identification of a Woman, we sense that money doesn't trickle down.
 It is siphoned off.
 Sorrentino suggests that in this anti-clockwise capitalism corruption is endemic and perhaps inevitable.
 It becomes a capitalist closed shop with a small number of players dictating the rules and the wider public seeing little of the money coming in.
 Deals are done behind closed doors and behind the public's back as Sorrentino adopts, Godfather-like, dark interiors even if the light will be shining outside.
 People speak sotto voce, as if political speech is not for public consumption, but for private gain.
 The film doesn't only show wealth; it also shows how it is hidden.

 This is less so in Il Divo, so where does the identification take place that leaves us inside the story even if not quite inside the motives and feelings of the character?
 We return to our initial claim: the politically baroque.
 Sorrentino more than in any of his others films (perhaps even more than in the very stylized The Great Beauty) wants us to identify with his style and be not a little mystified by events.
 When we see Andreotti meeting various members of his team, the impression Sorrentino gives is that he is being very specific in detailing these characters as the subtitles and slow motion would seem to imprint everybody on our minds.
 But what it does is not so much tell us who these people are; they tell us who Sorrentino happens to be as a filmmaker.
 He is saying that you might not now these various individuals but you will know stylistically who happens to be introducing them.
 It' s as though he seeks in the mystery of the visible mastermind usually invisible (Andreotti) to reveal something of his own hand.
 This is nothing if not a film directed.
-Sorrentino film is in the tradition of Z, All the President's Men and Illustrious Corpses in the informationally baroque nature of the information he floods us with, but unlike Costa-Gavras etc. he also insists on a cinematically baroque style with which to accompany it.
+Sorrentino's film may be in the tradition of Z, All the President's Men and Illustrious Corpses in the informationally dense nature by which he informs us of events, but unlike Costa-Gavras etc. he also insists on a cinematically baroque style with which to accompany it.
 This may ostensibly make the film still more complex, but we are more inclined to think it does the opposite - without necessarily insisting it is a pejorative claim.
 Has Sorrentino found a decent metaphor for Italian political opulence in a cinematic style that says he can't quite escape the opulence himself, and is this finally the opulence that is drawing together so many of these characters into a world of power and competition?
 In theartsdesk interview, Nick Hasted notes, "two Neapolitans are wrestling for Italian cinema's crown.
 Paolo Sorrentino and Matteo Garrone's rivalry was for a time so personal that, though they were neighbours, they didn't speak for years."
 Sorrentino doesn't seem averse to hierarchies and egotism if this claim is true and one often senses while watching a Sorrentino film simultaneous influence and imposition.
-Like Brian De Palma he is unsure whether to see forebears as heroes or rivals, saying "also, the filmmakers that I consider points of reference, who I grew up watching and admiring, like Martin Scorsese or Fellini or Bertolucci, move the camera a lot, and I grew up liking that.
+Like Brian De Palma he is unsure whether to see forebears as heroes or rivals, saying "the filmmakers that I consider points of reference, who I grew up watching and admiring, like Martin Scorsese or Fellini or Bertolucci, move the camera a lot, and I grew up liking that.
 Also, when you're shooting a movie, it's very tiring but also very gratifying, and I want it to be like that.
 So moving the camera a lot demands a lot from myself and from my crew and I think that it should be like that.
 Moving the camera makes people work hard but also feel gratified for what they did."
-Sorrentino also insists: "My film [The Great Beauty] does tackle the same issues that La Dolce Vita deals with, however, I tried to not allow myself to be influenced by that, because La Dolce Vita is a masterpiece and one doesn't touch masterpieces.
+Here he shows he can emulate his heroes but he is wary of competing with them, though the competiton is evident.
+"My film [The Great Beauty] does tackle the same issues that La Dolce Vita deals with, however, I tried to not allow myself to be influenced by that, because La Dolce Vita is a masterpiece and one doesn't touch masterpieces.
 You don't even go there.
 You just let them be wherever they are."
-(IndieWire) Even though he openly acknowledges the brilliance of La dolce vita, he wouldn't deny the link.
-Equally, filmmaking is hard work; you have to show what you have done behind the camera in front of the camera.
+(IndieWire)

 © Tony McKibbin